mirzahikmatyar/wp_advance_class/.github/ISSUE_TEMPLATE/niagaweb-client-project.md

 - Reheck that the content document is complete and fixed before adding  task to  to-do list (design mockup per page, content per page, additional request details, etc.)

 ## Checklist Client's Who Has Domain & Hosting
-* Is it possible to delete existing website content?
+* Can we delete existing website content?
   - [ ] Yes
   - [ ] No
-* Is domain has pointed to NH Hosting?
+* Is the domain pointed to NH Hosting?
   - [ ] Yes
   - [ ] No
 * Is the client using email hosting?
-If Yes, please ensure that it is pointed to the hosting provider.
+If Yes, please ensure the domain is pointed to the hosting provider.
   - [ ] Yes
   - [ ] No
-* Is clients have spesific concept (figma, jpg, png, .ppt or other), feature requirements, explanation of each page & other?
-If Yes, please described on additional information
+* Does our client has spesific concept (figma, jpg, png, .ppt or other), feature requirements, explanation of each page & others?
+If Yes, please describe on additional information section.
   - [ ] Yes
   - [ ] No